MagiCircles/MagiCircles/README.md

 ![](http://i.imgur.com/r3FrVK5.png)

 :warning: This is a work in progress.
 The following guide doesn't work yet.
-Currently, collections have be made collecible manually.
+Currently, collections have to be made collecible manually.

 To make a collection collectible, you need to provide a [model](#model).
 The model should always have either an `owner` or an `account` foreign key, allowing users to collect them.